ShakaPursuit/Shaka_Command_Line_Inventory_App/README.md

 # Shaka_Command_Line_Inventory_App
+Welcome to my mobile phone inventory app

+To see Products

+run npm commands

+To CREATE NEW PRODUCT= npm run create "new product name" "price in cents" "inStock" TO EDIT/UPDATE PRODUCT=  npm run edit "update id of product" "updatename" "update price in cents" "update in stock"

+TO SHOW A SPECIFIC= npm run show "id number"

+TO DELETE PRODUCT FROM INVENTORY = npm run destroy "id of product you want to remove"

+TO UPDATE SHOPPING CART= npm run updateShoppingCart "id of product"

+TO EMPTY SHOPPING CART= npm rum emptyShoppingCart "id of product"

+TO SHOW WHOLE INVENTORY= npm run index

 command line inventory app
 Command-line Inventory Application Project
 Bringing together all you've learned so far, about JavaScript and building applications, build a Command-line Inventory Application.
 It will be an application where employees can keep track of the inventory of a store.
 Employees can create new items, update items, see a list of items, see details of one item and delete items.
 Your application should choose a particular resource or theme and be named appropriately.